qmlbook/qmlbook/docs/ch19-felgo-plugins/felgo-plugins.rst

 .. note::

-    As the examples in this chapter requires you to have a custom license key they are not runnable out of the box.
+    All the examples in this chapter require you to have a custom license key.
+They are not runnable out of the box.

 To get started with the Felgo plugins, start Qt Creator from the Felgo SDK and create a new project.
 The project wizard presents you with a step that lets you select which plugins to use.
 Choose the ones that you want to use.
 This will add the relevant code to your project along with the needed build configurations.